Wondering How to Become a Freelance Copywriter? Hint: Maybe You Shouldn’t

 How to invoice as a freelancer: What should go on an invoice?

-When it comes to how to invoice as a freelancer, here are the basics you should include:
+When it comes to creating your freelancer invoice, here are the basics you should include:

 • Your name (and company name, if applicable)